ZenithFlux/License_Plate_Detector/README.md

 ```
 Ignore Errors produced by pip about *missing opencv-python-headless*.<br/><br/>

-3. Provide path to a YOLOv5 model file in *settings.py* file as MODEL_PATH.
+3. Provide path to a trained YOLOv5 model file in *settings.py* file as MODEL_PATH.
 Also set the IMAGE_SIZE on which the model was trained.
 [Download](https://drive.google.com/file/d/1fZIv3KQ8nBUe6YhnQ2wtLd0TBgsLOifE/view?usp=sharing) model trained by me on 640x640 images or use any other YOLOv5 model.